UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

     4096Downloads
     ```

-    Hence, if there is no 5th and/or 9th column to display,
+    Hence, if there is no fifth and/or ninth column to display,
     `awk` shows an empty line

 ---